-For the past four years I’ve had the opportunity to teach and learn from a great group of young people from John Glenn High School and Franklin Middle School within the Wayne-Westland Community School District.
+For the past five years I’ve had the opportunity to teach and learn from a great group of young people from John Glenn High School and Franklin Middle School within the Wayne-Westland Community School District.
 Here I’ve taught courses on how governments work (civics), how money is spent affects people’s lives (economics), …Continue Reading

 I provided my kids with podcast/audio streams to help them read primary and secondary sources, click the image below or hit it here to view an example module.
 My colleagues and I are still wrapping our head around what Common Core and Smarter Balanced Assessments ”look” like in our social studies classrooms. …Continue Reading